aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

 * Integrate with a logger to log the messages to a file or to send them to a log server, rather than using console logs in backend

 * Implement a proper error handling mechanism in the router for backend.

+* Typescript used for backend could be implemented properly by validating the types for each variables.

+* Could have updated the libraries to the current version before starting the implementation, which would have avoided few dependency issues in the libraries.